waveform-computing/compoundpi/docs/cpi.rst

 Usage
 =====

-The first command in a Compound Pi session is usually ``find`` to locate the servers on the specified subnet.
-If you know the number of servers available, specify it as an argument to the ``find`` command which will cause the command to return quicker in the case that all servers are found, or to warn you if less than the expected number are located.
+The first command in a Compound Pi session is usually :ref:`command_find` to locate the servers on the specified subnet.
+If you know the number of servers available, specify it as an argument to the :ref:`command_find` command which will cause the command to return quicker in the case that all servers are found, or to warn you if less than the expected number are located.

-The ``status`` command can be used to check that all servers have an equivalent camera configuration, and that time sync is reasonable.
+The :ref:`command_status` command can be used to check that all servers have an equivalent camera configuration, and that time sync is reasonable.

-The ``capture`` command is used to cause all located servers to capture an image.
-After capturing, use the ``download`` command to transfer all captured images to the client.
+The :ref:`command_capture` command is used to cause all located servers to capture an image.
+After capturing, use the :ref:`command_download` command to transfer all captured images to the client.

-Finally, the ``help`` command can be used to query the available commands, and to obtain help on an individual command.
+Finally, the :ref:`command_help` command can be used to query the available commands, and to obtain help on an individual command.